 Furthermore if a restaurant already caters to tourists then at least it should have free wi-fi.
 Not that I usually need it as a local but when reception is not working in the remote corners of the restaurant, it’s no fun.
 And yes, I could talk to my friends instead but that didn’t work so well either.

 Cat tried the “Hasenfutter” (rabbit food, haha I am still laughing now), leaf salad with chicken breast.
-She loved the salad which was served in a bowl and just meant that the chicken had been a bit long on the grill.
+She loved the salad which came in a bowl and just meant that the chicken had been a bit long on the grill.
 But the combination was great with the avocado and pico de gallo and the dressing for the salad was excellent.

 So the food here gets high praise, I really liked it.
 Except the dessert but that’s okay because Rinderwahn is a burger place after all and these worked well for me.
 The mascarpone cream was way too sweet but the young man who ate it, loved it in combination with the even sweeter strawberries on top.